Too Much (TV series)

-Too Much is a romantic comedy television series created by Lena Dunham and Luis Felber, starring Megan Stalter and Will Sharpe.
+Too Much is a romantic comedy limited series created by Lena Dunham and Luis Felber, starring Megan Stalter and Will Sharpe.
 It was released on Netflix on July 10, 2025.
+In November 2025, Netflix announced that the show would not be renewed for a second season.

 Premise

 After a traumatic break-up, thirty-something New York City commercial producer Jessica accepts a work transfer to London.

 Jessica, a fan of British period films and romances, is taken aback by her council flat accommodation and loneliness.
 After forcing herself to visit a pub alone, Jessica witnesses musician Felix performing.
 Felix and she eventually connect and he returns home with her; a romance slowly blooms between the two.
 Felix and Jessica must bridge cross-cultural relationship divides, their respective relationship histories, and own family dynamics in order to hopefully sustain a healthy relationship.